 - Provide and/or partner with organizations that provide services and specific outreach programs for underserved populations.

 Encourage Smart & Responsible Borrowing

 MEFA encourages families to make the best possible decisions for their individual circumstances.
 To this end, we follow these policies:

 - Encourage students to exhaust their Federal Direct Subsidized Loans and Federal Direct Unsubsidized Loans, grant aid, and family resources before taking out any other type of loan.

 - For new loans, require that schools certify the enrollment, cost of education, and financial aid of each borrower in order to avoid unintentional over-borrowing.
 School certification acts as a check that the loan is being used for an educational purpose and that the amount borrowed is in line with the college's costs and the borrower's needs.

 - Advise students and families to borrow only the amount they need.
 Selecting and paying for college is a family decision and, as such, the student and family need to understand the total cost of the college selected.
 Family members borrowing on behalf of a student or cosigning a student loan should be counseled to understand their rights and responsibilities in regards to repaying education loan debt.

 Affordable Student Loan Terms & Repayment Options

 MEFA offers affordable education loans with transparent terms.
 We provide the in-depth counseling that borrowers need in order to understand and manage their loan responsibilities.
 We also guide borrowers through all repayment options available to them, with special attention paid to working with borrowers who experience economic hardship.
 To this end, we follow these policies:

-- Offer a low interest rate loan, including a fixed rate option, with low or no origination fee.
+- Offer a fixed rate option, with low or no origination fee.